aziib/ComfyUI-MagCache/README.md

 ## 🔥 Latest News
 - **If you like our project, please give us a star ⭐ on GitHub for the latest update.**
-- [2025/6/18] We're collecting the best parameter settings from the community. 👉 **Open this [discussion issue](https://github.com/Zehong-Ma/ComfyUI-MagCache/issues/15) to contribute your configuration!**
+- [2025/6/18] 👉 We're collecting the best parameter settings from the community. <br>     👉**Open this [discussion issue](https://github.com/Zehong-Ma/ComfyUI-MagCache/issues/15) to contribute your configuration!**
 - [2025/6/17] 🔥 Support [Wan2.1-VACE-1.3B](https://github.com/ali-vilab/VACE), achieving a 1.7× acceleration.
 - [2025/6/17] 🔥 MagCache is supported by [ComfyUI-WanVideoWrapper](https://github.com/kijai/ComfyUI-WanVideoWrapper).
 Thanks @[kijai](https://github.com/kijai).
 - [2025/6/16] 🔥 Support [Chroma](https://huggingface.co/lodestones/Chroma).
 Thanks @[kabachuha](https://github.com/kabachuha) for the codebase.